 SMEs make up 99% of companies in the EU.
 This project develops and organises trainings on consumer rights for SMEs that offer their services and products online.
 The training project will involve SMEs from all 28 Member States in the 24 languages.

 This is the first time SMEs and consumer representatives work together on a project.
-It is also the first project the European Commission funds to train SMEs.
+It is also the first project the European Parliament funds to train SMEs.

 The content of the training courses includes: